davidclement/cluster-config/README.md

 - secrets have an "arn" and "name", and something to tell us what to pull out of the secret.
 	- fetched from arn
 	- stored in secrets under scope (default|environment|cluster) and name
+	- will need to experiment w/ fetching secrets to figure out what else we need to store in the yaml about fetching them